Project: Mist Guide 2026: Is It on Xbox & PS5? Release Date, Co-op & Beginner Tips

 Launch Snapshot

 The most important change since the first page draft is launch state: Project: Mist is no longer just upcoming.
-Steam API data shows it is live in Early Access, and Steam launch news says the team is collecting feedback before sharing a roadmap after roughly 2-3 weeks.
+The Steam store now lists it as live in Early Access, and Steam launch news says the team is collecting feedback before sharing a roadmap after roughly 2-3 weeks.

 | Launch fact | Current reading |